AusClimateService/npcp/reports/phase1/phase1_report.md

 which unlike the other methods does attempt to explicitly correct for biases in variability at multiple time scales (Section 2.5.1).
-The MRNBC method was able to reduce biases in interannual and multi-year temperature variability on the calibration task (Figure 5) but actually inflated those biases on cross validation (Figure 6).
+The MRNBC method was able to reduce biases in interannual and multi-year temperature variability on the calibration task (e.g. Figure 5) but actually inflated those biases on cross validation (Figure 6).
 This may suggest a degree of overfitting by the MRNBC method.

 <p align="center">